Guide for Authors

 Instructions for Authors

-2. This journal accepts Original Papers, Review Articles, Case Reports and Letters to the Editor in the fields of clinical and basic science aspect of psychiatry, psychology and mental health.
+2. This journal accepts Original Papers, Review Articles, Case Reports, and Letters to the Editor in clinical and basic science aspects of psychiatry, psychology, and mental health.

-3. Submission: Manuscript must be accompanied by a covering letter to the Editor-in-Chief, including title and author(s) name and undertaking that it has not been published or submitted elsewhere.
+3. Submission: The manuscript must be accompanied by a cover letter to the Editor-in-Chief, including the title and author(s) name and undertaking that it has not been published or submitted elsewhere.
 In case the manuscript was earlier submitted to some other journal and was rejected, the authors must provide full information for proper analysis.
-Manuscript should be typed in English by Times New Roman font 12 in double space with clear margins on both sides.
-Tables as well as illustrations should be typed and drawn on a separate paper.
+The manuscript should be typed in English in Times New Roman font 12 in double space with clear margins on both sides.
+Tables and illustrations should be typed and drawn on a separate paper.
 Do not submit tables as photographs.
-Tables as well as illustrations should be typed and drown on a separate paper.
+Tables and illustrations should be typed and drawn on a separate paper.

-4. Clinical Trial Registration: Journal of Fundamentals of Mental Health requires that randomized controlled trials be registered according to policies accepted by International Committee of Medical Journal Editors, World Association of Medical Editors (WAME) and Iranian Committee of Medical Journal Editors (ICMJE).
-In order to be considered for publication, trials that begin enrolment of patients after December 22nd 2009 must register in a public trials registry at or before the onset of enrolment, and trials that began patient enrolment on or before this date must register anytime before submission to the journal.
+4. Clinical Trial Registration: The Journal of Fundamentals of Mental Health requires that randomized controlled trials be registered according to policies accepted by the International Committee of Medical Journal Editors, World Association of Medical Editors (WAME) and Iranian Committee of Medical Journal Editors (ICMJE).
+To be considered for publication, trials that begin enrolment of patients after December 22nd, 2009, must register in a public trials registry at or before the onset of enrolment, and trials that began patient enrolment on or before this date must register anytime before submission to the journal.

 The registration number of the trial and the name of the trial registry must be mentioned at the end of the abstract.
 Recommended trial registries include the following: